robdll/hire-a-mentor/README.md

 # hire-a-mentor

-Simple landing created with HTML, CSS & Javascript featuring different animation and transition.
+Simple landing created with HTML, CSS & Javascript featuring different animation and transition, and a menu button to show and hide the navbar.

 [Demo](https://robertodilillo.dev/hire-a-mentor)